-Performance Measure 12.2 Support for Sustainable Agriculture: Standard users shall individually and/or through cooperative efforts support science-based agricultural research programs or partnerships or other efforts by associations to improve soil health, agricultural productivity and sustainable agriculture.
+Performance Measure 12.2 Support for Sustainable Agriculture: Standard users shall individually and/or through cooperative efforts support science-based agricultural research programs or partnerships or other efforts by associations to improve soil health, agricultural productivity and sustainable agriculture and animal management.

-Indicator 12.2.1 Support for Agricultural Research: Participation individually or collaboratively in agricultural research or other science-based programs that improve the knowledge and practice of sustainable agriculture.
-Examples could include, but are not limited to, test plots for seed or crop trials or new practices; citizen science projects; demonstration days; research or partnerships to address agricultural productivity, water quality, community issues or similar topics that broaden the understanding of the benefits and impacts of sustainable agriculture.
+Indicator 12.2.1 Support for Agricultural Research: Participation individually or collaboratively in agricultural research or other science-based programs that improve the knowledge and practice of sustainable agriculture including animal management.
+Examples could include, but are not limited to, test plots for seed, plant or animal production trials or new practices; citizen science projects; demonstration days; research or partnerships to address agricultural productivity, water quality, community issues, animal health and welfare or similar topics that broaden the understanding of the benefits and impacts of sustainable agriculture.